 MH3 Notes: You get a side-slap!
 MH4 Notes: A new move is added here.
 Overall Notes: From my own observations, with each new game, the GS actually becomes a bit quicker (though, not by a lot), and I find I still have great mobility as long as I sheathe quick enough and utilize sliding well in MHW.

 My Experience: Great Sword is good for the people who like hit and run tactics.
 What you absolutely do NOT want to do is keep your GS out.
 The best thing to do is, after you've completed your combo or hit, is to sheathe and run/dodge.
 You can dodge while unsheathed, but it just doesn't feel as effective unsheathed.
 I personally refrain from guarding with it due to the sharpness penalty, but it is good in a pinch if your roll fails.
 You also do not want to make a lot of uncharged attacks with the GS, and it should only be done if it is a part of your charged combo.
 You want to do as many third level charge attacks as possible, and world even adds a impact damage shoulder check by pressing circle when charging.
 You absolutely need to pay attention to each little burst or get the timing down for level three charge.
 If you don't let go of triangle, you do a weaker charge hit (level two I think).
 I personally like to use GS when I need a change of pace from hammer or want to focus on tail severs.
 What you absolutely do not want to do is give a newcomer a GS though, because it can turn a potential lifetime fan off of Monster Hunter.
 It looks cool, but requires a bit of practice to use effectively.
+Your best combo is easily the one that gets you straight to the true charge.
+That'll be your combo that goes as dodge, circle, triangle charge plus direction input, then triangle plus direction input again.
 The keywords for this weapon are, again, hit and run.
 Don't keep it out if you need to move.
 The slide attack is probably the coolest part of this weapon, though, as it launches you into the air, and then sends you careening down.
 UPDATE: Lately I've been using Great Sword a lot more, and wow, Monster Hunter World makes to so much smoother.
 It does feel a bit quicker than previous as stated, but it also feels like I have a bit more mobility than usual.
 I also seem to get far higher numbers than Hammer, and I haven't died while using the GS yet!

 Power: 3.5 Mobility: 3 Dodge or Block: Dodge Support: No Range: Close Reach: Long Type: Cutting General Role: Close-to-Mid-Range DPS Similar Game: Dynasty Warriors, Mitsurugi or Yoshimitsu in Soul Calibur/Tekken Availability: MHF2 Onwards